 Understanding your energy bill – Large Market Customers (unbundled)

-Large market intensive energy users are considered more sophisticated energy consumers which scrutinise billing.
+Large market intensive energy users are considered more sophisticated energy consumers who scrutinise billing.
 The C&I system involves:

 - Complex billing structure (unbundled billing)

 - Detailed and restrictive supply contracts with high exit fees

 - Greater choice when it comes to retailers, network tariffs and metering

 - No representation by offices of the Ombudsman

 Unbundled invoices are comparatively more transparent than bundled invoices which, as mentioned earlier, can be hiding some fees and charges.
 Unbundled bills offer more details about what the customer is paying for.

 Some charges you will find on the C&I bills but not in the bundled bills are: